zengjunlin2022/element/examples/docs/en-US/notification.md

     methods: {
       open1() {
         this.$notify({
-          title: 'Success',
+          title: "Success",
-          message: 'This is a success message',
+          message: "This is a success message",
-          type: 'success'
+          type: "success",
         });
       },

       open2() {
         this.$notify({
-          title: 'Warning',
+          title: "Warning",
-          message: 'This is a warning message',
+          message: "This is a warning message",
-          type: 'warning'
+          type: "warning",
         });
       },

       open3() {
         this.$notify.info({
-          title: 'Info',
+          title: "Info",
-          message: 'This is an info message'
+          message: "This is an info message",
         });
       },

       open4() {
         this.$notify.error({
-          title: 'Error',
+          title: "Error",
-          message: 'This is an error message'
+          message: "This is an error message",
         });
-      }
+      },
-    }
+    },
-  }
+  };
 </script>
 ```

 :::

 ### Custom position